ondrakoupil/csob/README.en.md

 See [https://github.com/csob/paymentgateway][1] for further information about the gateway, it's API, generating keys, payment processing steps, payment statuses and many more.

+Heads up!
+People are often mistaken with this, so I am putting this right here:
+**Use YOUR private key and [BANK's public key][3].** Not vice versa.
+Not your public key.

 ## News

-The library now supports ČSOB eAPI 1.7.
+The library now supports ČSOB eAPI 1.8.
-Select whichever eAPI version you want to use by setting address in your config object.
+Select whichever eAPI version you want to use by setting proper API URL in Config constructor or explicitly by setting $apiVersion in Config.
 Use GatewayUrl class constants for your convenience.
+Library automatically infers API version from URL, so in real world, you'll probably never need to set $apiVersion manually.

 ```
 $config->url = GatewayUrl::TEST_1_7;
+$config->url = GatewayUrl::PRODUCTION_1_8;
 $config->url = GatewayUrl::PRODUCTION_LATEST;
+$config->apiVersion = '1.5';
 // etc.
 ```

-Library now supports extensions and EET.

-Heads up!
-People are often mistaken with this, so I am putting this here:
-**Use YOUR private key and [BANK's public key][3].** Not vice versa.
-Not your public key.
+API 1.8 introduced some minor BC breaks.
+The library tries to shield you from it and automatically handles small nuances in all pre-implemented methods that can be found in Client class in PHP.
+However, if you use universal `customRequest()` method, you might want to check that everything works before updating to new library version.

+API 1.8 also introduced new payment methods - ApplePay and MallPay.
+However it is not possible for me to implement and test the whole process with these specific payment methods, so the library doesn't ship with all methods required for calling these payments.
+You'll need to use `customRequest()` and set up the parameters for yourself.
+The library will then send a request and handle and verify the response for you.

 ## Installation